TimUntersberger/nog/book/src/api/General.md

 # General

+## uv

+lua bindings for libuv provided by [luv](https://github.com/luvit/luv).
+You can also require it directly by using `require 'luv'`.

 ## version

 A `string` that contains the nog version you are currently running.
 If you downloaded a `vX.X.X` release this will contain the version number,